Maths at KWPS

 The Impact of our Maths Curriculum

-✔ Recall key number facts fluently
+• Recall key number facts with increasing fluency

-✔ Solve a range of problems with confidence
+• Solve problems with confidence and accuracy

-• ongoing assessment
+• Ongoing teacher assessment

-• work scrutiny
+• Book scrutiny and monitoring

 National Curriculum Aims for Maths